Treatment and Services

 Our team is also involved in research that is transforming the diagnosis, treatment and care of concussion.

 Our goal is to help your family safely return your child to school and sports after a concussion.
 If you think your child or teen has a concussion and wants to return to sports, please schedule an appointment with our team by calling 206-987-2109.
-We can see your child at our clinics in Seattle, Bellevue, Federal Way or Mill Creek.
+We can see your child at our clinics in Seattle, Bellevue, Everett or Federal Way.

 Why is it important to manage a sports concussion?